Pergor/ADV_MissionTemplate/ADV_MissionTemplate.Altis/readmes/ADV_MissionTemplate-ReadMe.txt

 Don't EVER place playable units that aren't included in the base game (ie. vanilla units).

-Most settings for this template can be altered in the MP lobby.
+Most settings for this template can be altered in the MP lobby or in mission\CfgParams.hpp (standards for MP lobby params), mission\CfgACEParams.hpp (standards for MP lobby params for ACE³) or in mission\CfgACE.hpp (ACE-Settings).

 /////////////////////
 The following functions might proove helpful while creating a mission: